NAMI Massachusetts is only made possible because of our wonderful volunteers!

 Thank you for your interest in volunteering with NAMI Massachusetts.
 Volunteers are essential to the work that NAMI Mass does.
 Here are the events that offer volunteer opportunities and how to get involved in each one.
-If you have any questions, please don’t hesitate to contact Cindy Nelson, Volunteer Coordinator, at 781-938-4048 or email@example.com.
+If you have any questions, please don’t hesitate to contact the office at 617-580-8541 and ask for Deputy Director, Karen Gromis.

 “An act of kindness, no matter how small, is never forgotten.
 Thank you for your interest in making a difference! ”

-This is the largest anti-stigma event in Massachusetts and funds the signature education and support programs provided by NAMI Mass provides and local chapters as well as community programs.
+This is the largest anti-stigma event in Massachusetts and raises money for the signature education and support programs provided by NAMI Mass.
+Making up 40% of our annual budget, the Walk also funds local chapters as well as community programs.
 100 volunteers are needed to produce a safe and fun NAMIWalks event for all.
 Volunteers assist with set up, clean up, registration, rest stops, and cheering.
 Please see a more detailed description of the Walk volunteer opportunities below.

-Please note that times are subject to change.
+Please note that times may be subject to change.

 Brief Orientation 6:00-6:15am Signs orientation by Karen